Emergya/drural-marketplace/sdk/README.md

   /*
     Optional custom Apollo client config.
     Here you may append custom Apollo cache, links or the whole client.
-    You may also use import { createSaleorCache, createSaleorClient, createSaleorLinks } from "@saleor/sdk" to create semi-custom implementation of Apollo.
+    You may also use import { createSaleorCache, createSaleorClient, createSaleorLinks } from "@drural/sdk" to create semi-custom implementation of Apollo.
   */
 };
 const manager = new SaleorManager(config, apolloConfig);

-const { api, apolloClient } = await manager.connect(saleorAPI => {
+const { api, apolloClient } = await manager.connect(druralAPI => {
   /* Optional listener to API state change.
 You may use it to update your app state reactively - e.g. trigger the React context update. */
 });
 ```